Services supporting students

 These services are available to all schools – our counsellors are clinically trained psychologists who work with students from any faith.

-The assessment report can be used to apply for funding for literacy, numeracy and special learning support for students.
+The assessment report can assist with planning for educational and behavioural needs, and can be used to apply for funding for literacy, numeracy and special learning support for students.